ulstu/ml/Practice/Lab03.md

 22. Indoor User Movement Prediction from RSS data
 23. Spambase

-As for representing results of experiments one possible solution would be the following:
+With regard to the presentation of experimental results, one possible solution would be:
 ```
 learning_rates = [0.01, 0.04,......]
 alphas = [0.01, .......]